Shnitselon/test/README.md

 1. Implement methods of the *DriverCommands* class in *<project_slug>/driver_commands.py*.

-    * Follow the [DEVGUIDE](https://github.com/QualiSystems/shell-L1-standard/blob/dev/DEVGUIDE.md) and docstrings with description, as an example of an L1 driver with CLI usage you can refer to the [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv) project.
+    * Follow the <a href="https://github.com/QualiSystems/shell-L1-standard/blob/dev/DEVGUIDE.md" target="_blank">DEVGUIDE</a> and docstrings with description, as an example of an L1 driver with CLI usage you can refer to the <a href="https://github.com/QualiSystems/cloudshell-L1-mrv" target="_blank">cloudshel-L1-mrv</a> project.
-    * To debug the driver, use the [DEBUGGING GUIDE](https://github.com/QualiSystems/shell-L1-template/blob/dev/DEBUGGING.md).
+    * To debug the driver, use the <a href="https://github.com/QualiSystems/shell-L1-template/blob/dev/DEBUGGING.md" target="_blank">DEBUGGING GUIDE</a>.

 2. Update the driver's version in the *version.txt* file.
 <a name="CreateNewDriver"></a>